ohmic-guy/AeroCoin_atmosync/README.md

-# 🚀 AeroChain: Blockchain + IoT Security Platform
+# 🚀 AtmoSync: Blockchain + IoT Security Platform

-AeroChain is a decentralized framework that leverages **Blockchain** and **IoT** for enhanced data integrity, transparency, and trust across connected devices.
+AtmoSync is a decentralized framework that leverages **Blockchain** and **IoT** for enhanced data integrity, transparency, and trust across connected devices.
 This project ensures **secure IoT data transmission** using **smart contracts** on the **Polygon Amoy Testnet**, enabling token-based authentication and tamper-proof logs.

 ---

 ## 🧩 Project Overview

-AeroChain integrates:
+AtmoSync integrates:
 - **IoT sensors** transmitting data securely to blockchain nodes.
 - **Smart Contracts** for managing authentication and access control.
 - **Blockchain Tokens** for transaction verification and incentive distribution.